The great metro upgrade

 Collapsed

-During the day, the metro runs as usual, except for lines 2 and 3 which are closed between Borgen-Stortinget.
+During the daytime, the metro runs as normal, except lines 2 and 3 which are still closed between Borgen and Stortinget.

 Line 2 Østerås–Ellingsrudåsen